In New Letter, Archbishop Viganò Calls on McCarrick to Publicly Repent

 Pope Francis suspended Archbishop McCarrick from public ministry last June, pending the completion of a canonical process against him.

-The former archbishop of Washington D.C. has been “credibly” accused of sexually abusing a 16 year-old altar boy in a New York church nearly 50 years ago.
+The former archbishop of Washington D.C. had been credibly accused of sexually abusing a 16 year-old altar boy in a New York church nearly 50 years ago.

-In July, a Virginia man, James Grein, came forward to say McCarrick abused him for years, starting when he was 11.
+A month later, a Virginia man, James Grein, later came forward to say McCarrick abused him for years, starting when he was 11.
 It also emerged that the Archdiocese of Newark and the Diocese of Metuchen had reached out-of-court settlements in the 2000s with several adult men who alleged they were sexually abused by McCarrick during their time as seminarians.

 The Pope accepted McCarrick’s resignation from the College of Cardinals in July.